A block Recycled GMRES method with investigations into aspects of solver performance: Recycled Block

 \subsubsection{Other recycled space selection techniques}

-It is a natural extension of the \RGMRES\ method to consider the method in the block Krylov subspace setting.
-Block Krylov methods have been previously proposed for the computation of eigenvalues/eigenvectors with the justification that they generate richer subspaces, see, e.g., \cite{RMNW.2010,Ruhe1979}.
-Thus if we choose approximate eigenvectors to construct our recycled subspaces, as in \cite{Darnell2008,Morgan.GMRESDR.2002,RMNW.2010,Parks.deSturler.GCRODR.2005,A-Giraud-YanFei.GM-Inexact.2014}, we may more rapidly acquire high quality eigenvector approximations with which to deflate.
+Block Krylov subspaces have been originally proposed for the computation of eigenvalues/eigenvectors with the justification that they generate richer subspaces, see, e.g., \cite{RMNW.2010,Ruhe1979}.
+Thus, recycling approximate eigenvectors, as in \cite{RMNW.2010,A-Giraud-YanFei.GM-Inexact.2014,Darnell2008,Morgan.GMRESDR.2002,Parks.deSturler.GCRODR.2005} offers the possibility of rapidly acquiring high quality eigenvector approximations with which to deflate.
+This makes the use of block \gcrodr or some block/non-block hybrid strategy more attractive for the case $p=1,\ L>1$.
+For the first few cycles, one can inflate the block size in order to more quickly obtain a high quality recycled subspace $\cU$ and then switch at some restart to non-block \gcrodr (i.e., $L=1$) thereafter.

 However, our motivation arises mainly from considerations in the high-performance computing setting.
-For dense linear algebra computations, it has been shown that level-3 BLAS (i.e., matrix-times-matrix) operations exhibit superior data movement efficiency properties, as measured amount of data moved per operation and efficiency of data reuse in cache \cite{GH.Ng.OP.Plemmons.RSV.1990-book}.
-The assumption in designing this algorithm was that sparse matrix-times-matrix operations would also exhibit similar superior properties.
+For dense linear algebra computations, it has been shown that level-3 \blas (i.e., matrix-times-matrix) operations exhibit superior data movement efficiency properties, as measured amount of data moved per operation and efficiency of data reuse in cache \cite{GH.Ng.OP.Plemmons.RSV.1990-book}.
+The assumption in designing this algorithm is that sparse matrix-times-matrix operations would also exhibit similar superior properties and that level-1 and level-2 \blas operations generalize to level-3 \blas.
 This has been previously discussed \cite{H.2010,MHDY.2009}.
-Careful experimentation will be necessary to demonstrate this, not only to understand this behavior for the application of a large, sparse operator $\vek A$ but also for the application of the projected operator $\prn{\vek I - \vek P}\vek A$.
+Careful experimentation will be necessary to demonstrate this, not only to understand this behavior for the application of a large, sparse operator $\bA$ but also for the application of the projected operator $\prn{\bI - \bPhi}\bA$.